its-nate/its-nate/README.md

 ### It's me, Nate.
 I make cool websites.

+You can learn more about me [here](https://itsnate.dev).

 I currently do contract and subcontract work through my company, [Holistic Web Solutions](https://holisticwebsolutions.com).

-You can learn more about me on [my website](https://itsnate.dev).

 <!--
 **its-nate/its-nate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.